v1.3.3 · Zero Config · MIT

 How it works.

-Apple built an LLM into your Mac. apfel gives it a front door.
+Apple built an LLM into every Mac.
+It's just sitting there. apfel gives it a front door - with zero configuration.

 Apple ships an on-device LLM